iomete/iom-docs/docs/libraries/drivers/sql-alchemy-driver.md

 ---
 title: SQLAlchemy Driver
-description: iomete lakehouse endpoints are compatible with special driver, you can use the samples repository to quick start
+description: IOMETE lakehouse endpoints are compatible with special driver, you can use the samples repository to quick start
 last_update:
   date: 10/04/2022
   author: Vugar Dadalov